 Your insurance budget will have to cover several policies, including mandatory insurance for your personal vehicle.
 Your premiums will depend on the make, model, year, and condition of the vehicle, the distances you regularly drive, your gender, your driving record, and your credit history.

 Under the Fair Credit Reporting Act (FCRA) insurance companies have a "permissible purpose" for looking into a potential insured's credit information.
 When problems leading up to the divorce included financial issues between the spouses, or even bankruptcy, then negative credit information and a low credit score can result in higher premiums.

 In Arizona, you need a certificate of insurance to register the vehicle in the state.
 The minimum coverage to operate your vehicle legally is bodily injury ($15,000 per person, $30,000 per accident) and property damage ($10,000 per accident).
 If you decide that you want greater coverage than the bare legal minimum, then your premiums will increase correspondingly.

 Property damage coverage pays for the damage that you cause to other people's vehicles or property, it doesn't pay for the damage to your vehicle from the accident.
-If you want to be covered for damage to your vehicle, then you'll need to add collision coverage to your policy.
+If you wish to be covered for damage to your vehicle, then you'll have to add collision coverage to your policy.